 - economics of the contracts.
-The treatment of contract boundary for reinsurance contracts held, provides relevant information as it reflects the different contractual terms of insurance contracts issued and reinsurance contracts held. - 177 The statement of comprehensive income is expected to provide relevant information on the performance of the insurance business and distinguishes performance between underwriting activities and financial activities.
-EFRAG considers that having the option to report either in profit or loss or other comprehensive the finance component enables insurers to appropriately represent two business approaches of European insurers. - 178 The requirement for separate presentation of contracts, at a portfolio level, of contracts in an asset position and contracts in a liability position in the statement of financial position is assessed not to hinder relevant information.
+The treatment of contract boundary for reinsurance contracts held, provides relevant information as it reflects the different contractual terms of insurance contracts issued and reinsurance contracts held. - 178 The statement of comprehensive income is expected to provide relevant information on the performance of the insurance business and distinguishes performance between underwriting activities and financial activities.
+EFRAG considers that having the option to report either in profit or loss or other comprehensive the finance component enables insurers to appropriately represent two business approaches of European insurers. - The requirement for separate presentation of contracts, at a portfolio level, of contracts in an asset position and contracts in a liability position in the statement of financial position is assessed not to hinder relevant information.
 EFRAG considers that the combination of rights and obligations created by an insurance contract should be reflected as a whole, without separate presentation of receivables and payables.
-Therefore, EFRAG assesses that information resulting from non-separation is still relevant also taking the disclosure requirements into consideration. - 179 The disclosure requirements would provide information that is most relevant for the circumstances of entities.
+Therefore, EFRAG assesses that information resulting from non-separation is still relevant also taking the disclosure requirements into consideration. - 180 The disclosure requirements would provide information that is most relevant for the circumstances of entities.
 Note that disclosures are also assessed under the Understandability section. - The transition requirements are applicable in a situation in which an insurer has all, partly or an insufficient amount of information available to apply the Standard retrospectively.
 In addressing each of these situations and considering the extent of the information available for each particular group of insurance contracts at transition, the existence of three transition requirements does not result in a lack of relevant information.
 The alleviations granted under the modified retrospective approach are still leading to relevant information as they allow to achieve the closest outcome to a full retrospective application without undue cost or effort.
 The impossibility to retrospectively apply the risk mitigation at transition for those entities that are significantly impacted, reduces the relevance of the information.
 However, given the risk of hindsight, EFRAG assesses that, on balance, such a prohibition will not impair the relevance of the resulting information.
-EFRAG agrees with the approach to allow setting OCI on the insurance liabilities to nil, when the modified retrospective approach and the fair value approach are applied, as this will not, on balance, impair the relevance of the information provided. - 181 With regards to business combinations, in particular to contracts acquired in their settlement period where these would be classified as liability remaining coverage, some have argued that this treatment negatively impact relevance as the claims have already been incurred, thereby confusing trends over a significant period of time and not reflecting the current business approach.
+EFRAG agrees with the approach to allow setting OCI on the insurance liabilities to nil, when the modified retrospective approach and the fair value approach are applied, as this will not, on balance, impair the relevance of the information provided. - 182 With regards to business combinations, in particular to contracts acquired in their settlement period where these would be classified as liability remaining coverage, some have argued that this treatment negatively impact relevance as the claims have already been incurred, thereby confusing trends over a significant period of time and not reflecting the current business approach.
 EFRAG is of the view that there is remaining coverage risk for the acquirer.
-Therefore, on balance, EFRAG is of the view that accounting treatment for contracts acquired in their settlement period results in relevant information. - 182 EFRAG agrees that the use of annual cohorts provides relevant information as they provide important information about profitability trends and losses on onerous contracts.19
+Therefore, on balance, EFRAG is of the view that accounting treatment for contracts acquired in their settlement period results in relevant information. - 183 EFRAG agrees that the use of annual cohorts provides relevant information as they provide important information about profitability trends and losses on onerous contracts.19 - 184 EFRAG provides its observations on how the requirement to apply the annual cohorts requirement to intergenerationally-mutualised contracts and cash flow matched contracts impacts relevance directly in the Cover Letter.
+For the other requirements in IFRS 17, EFRAG's overall assessment is that they result in the provision of relevant information.

-19 EFRAG's observations on the requirement to apply annual cohorts to intergenerationally-mutualised and cash-flow matched contracts are in the Cover Letter.
+19 EFRAG's observations on the requirement to apply annual cohorts to intergenerationally-mutualised and cash flow matched contracts are in the Cover Letter.